 Identifying Areas for Improvement

-Outside of keeping up with technology and current law, you should consider implementing a regular review of your business contracts to identify areas for improvement.
+Outside of keeping up with technology and current law, you should consider implementing a regular review and update of your business contracts to identify areas for improvement.
 You might need to do some benchmarking to make sure your suppliers’ prices and service levels measure up with competitors.
 The process could shed light on some dissatisfactions you can remedy through renegotiation.

 In addition, you might find that your existing contracts do not align as closely with your business goals and direction as they did when first created.
 If your strategies or models have changed, your contracts need to reflect the same.
 Your business contracts are tools for maximizing your company’s performance, and they should grow with your company.
 A qualified business contract lawyer can assist you in reviewing and amending your current contracts, as well as negotiating better contracts for your business.